-3. Place the slices in single layer on the tray.
+3. Place the slices in single layer on the baking tray.
 Be careful not to overlap them.
-Sprincle some magic cinnamon on top and put them back in the oven.
+Sprinkle some cinnamon on top and put them back in the oven.

 4. Bake for 1 hour on the highest rack, then bake for 1 hour on the lowest rack.
 Check when they start to become crispy.
-Once they are ready turn off the oven and leave then there for another hour.
+Once they are ready turn off the oven and leave the tray there for another hour.

 3. Oven-roasted chickpeas

 Here is a snack high in protein content.
 And soooo crunchy...
 One of my favourite not only for the autumn but for any other season as well.